adot-7/volest-lp-tests/README.md

 # volest-lp-tests

-This repo contains the implementations for the tests provided for the project replacing lpsolve in volesti.
+This repo contains my implementations and outputs for the tests provided for the project replacing lpsolve.